maxblee/clipivot/README.md

 * `-1.5`

-However, currency markers like dollar signs and thousands separators cannot be parsed using `csvpivot`.
+However, currency markers like dollar signs and thousands separators cannot be parsed using `clipivot`.
 (If you want to parse those from the command line, I recommend `csvtk replace`.)

 These functions are: `mean`, `median`, `stddev` (or the sample standard deviation), and `sum`.